The Atheist Bible, CC-BY Fabian M. Suchanek

 Absolute conviction

-There is, of course, only one type of statements that can withstand any questioning: those that are unfalsifiable.
+There is, of course, only one type of statement that can withstand any questioning: those that are unfalsifiable.
 By extension, there is only one type of ideology that can deliver absolute certainty: religion.
 Nobody can ever prove that God does not exist.
-Nobody can prove there is no life after death.
-Nobody can prove that we are not reborn.
-Nobody can prove that injustice in this life does not ultimately serve a grander purpose.
+Nobody can ever prove there is no life after death.
+Nobody can ever prove that we are not reborn.
+Nobody can ever prove that injustice in this life does not ultimately serve a grander purpose.
 Thus, religion delivers what no other major ideology delivers: absolute certainty.

 And Atheists?